Ploeren

 Ploeren (/fr/; Ploveren) is a commune in the Morbihan department of the region of Brittany in north-western France.

 Geography

 It is situated on the main expressway RN165 from Nantes to Brest, adjoining the city of Vannes by the west.
 The village is very close to the Golfe du Morbihan, and is bordered by Plescop to the north, by Plougoumelen to the west, by Baden, by Arradon to the south and by Vannes to the east.

-Ploeren's territory is 20.44 km^{2}, and there were 6,284 inhabitants in 2013.
+Ploeren's territory is 20.44 km^{2}.

 Population

-The population has grown very quickly over the past 50 years.
+The population has grown very quickly over the past 55 years.

 Monuments

 There are a few monuments, like the Saint-Martin church, and, more surprisingly, a replica of the Statue of Liberty, visible from the main road.

 There is also the Triskell, a cultural center with a library, a theater and a lot of space to organize events at the heart of the village.

 To organize bigger events, one can find the multipurpose hall named the Spi, surrounded by 2 football fields, tennis courts and another hall.